trishume/trishume.github.com/_posts/2023-12-02-tracing-methods.md

 ### Cannoli

 [Cannoli](https://github.com/MarginResearch/cannoli) is a tracing engine for qemu-user (so no kernel stuff) which patches QEMU to log execution and memory events to a high-performance ringbuffer read by a Rust extension you compile.
-This lets it trace with very low overhead by spreading the following load over many cores, at the cost of not being able to modify the execution.
+This lets it trace with very low overhead by spreading the load of following the trace over many cores, at the cost of not being able to modify the execution.

 It's a bit tricky to use, you have to compile QEMU and Cannoli yourself at the moment, and it's kind of a prototype so when I've used it in the past for CTFs I've often had to add new features to it.